replicatedhq/docs/docs/distributing-an-application/installing-with-swarm.md

 We distribute an installation script that can be used to install Replicated into a new or existing Swarm cluster.
 The cluster does not have to be created at this point, the Replicated install script can install Docker Engine and provision a new Swarm cluster.

 {{< note title="Swarm YAML Required" >}}
-The Swarm scheduler requires a new YAML format as discussed here: [Replicate with Docker Swarm](/packaging-an-application/docker-swarm/) with an example shown here: [Swarm Voting App](/examples/swarm-votingapp/).
-If you intend to use both Replicated and Swarm schedulers, best practice would be to create a separate app in the vendor UI that will be your Swarm version (ex.
-"My App Swarm").
+The Swarm scheduler requires a new YAML format as discussed here: [Replicated with Docker Swarm](/packaging-an-application/docker-swarm/).
+If you intend to use both Replicated and Swarm schedulers, it is recommended to create a separate application in the [Vendor Portal](https://vendor.replicated.com) that will be your Swarm version.
 {{< /note >}}

-### Basic install (recommended):
+## Basic install (recommended):

 The basic install will install Docker (as needed) and Replicated.
 It will save the install script to a file which you can inspect and then run.
 We recommend reading and understanding the install script prior to running.